CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Open DAG; equivalence up to trivial commutations/topological orderings

-The :py:class`~pytket.Circuit` class forms the unit of computation that we can send off to a quantum co-processor.
+The :py:class:`~pytket.Circuit` class forms the unit of computation that we can send off to a quantum co-processor.
 Each instruction is to be performed in order, potentially parallelising when they use disjoint sets of (qu)bits.
 To capture this freedom of parallelisation, we treat the circuit as a Directed Acyclic Graph with a vertex for each instruction and directed edges following the paths of resources (e.g. qubits and bits) between them.
 This DAG representation describes the abstract circuit ignoring these trivial commutations/parallel instructions.

 ..
 Abstract computational model and semantics - map on combined quantum/classical state space

-In general, we consider :py:class`~pytket.Circuit` instances to represent open circuits; that is, they can be used within arbitrary contexts, so any input state can be supplied and there is no assumption on how the output state should be used.
-In practice, when we send a :py:class`~pytket.Circuit` off to be executed, it will be run with all qubits in the initial state :math:`|0\rangle^{\otimes n}` and all bits set to :math:`0`, then the classical outputs returned and the quantum state discarded.
+In general, we consider :py:class:`~pytket.Circuit` instances to represent open circuits; that is, they can be used within arbitrary contexts, so any input state can be supplied and there is no assumption on how the output state should be used.
+In practice, when we send a :py:class:`~pytket.Circuit` off to be executed, it will be run with all qubits in the initial state :math:`|0\rangle^{\otimes n}` and all bits set to :math:`0`, then the classical outputs returned and the quantum state discarded.

 Each circuit can be represented as a POVM on the combined quantum/classical state space by composing the representations assigned to each basic instruction.
 However, many use cases will live predominantly in the pure quantum space where the operations are simply unitaries acting on the quantum state.
 One practical distinction between these cases is the relevance of global phase: something that cannot be identified at the POVM level but has importance for pure states as it affects how we interpret the system and has an observable difference when the system is then coherently controlled.
 For example, an Rz gate and a U1 gate give equivalent effects on the quantum state but have a different global phase, meaning their unitaries *look* different, and a controlled-Rz is different from a controlled-U1.
-A :py:class`~pytket.Circuit` will track global phase to make working with pure quantum processes easier, though this becomes meaningless once measurements and other classical interaction are applied and has no impact on the instructions sent to a quantum device when we eventually run it.
+A :py:class:`~pytket.Circuit` will track global phase to make working with pure quantum processes easier, though this becomes meaningless once measurements and other classical interaction are applied and has no impact on the instructions sent to a quantum device when we eventually run it.

 ..
-There is no strict notion of control-flow or branching computation within a :py:class`~pytket.Circuit`, meaning there is no facility to consider looping or arbitrary computation trees.
+There is no strict notion of control-flow or branching computation within a :py:class:`~pytket.Circuit`, meaning there is no facility to consider looping or arbitrary computation trees.
 This is likely to be an engineering limitation of all quantum devices produced in the near future, but this does not sacrifice the ability to do meaningful and interesting computation.

 ..
 Resource linearity - no intermediate allocation/disposal of (qu)bits
 ..
 Constructors (for integer-indexing)

-Given the small scale and lack of dynamic quantum memories for both devices and simulations, we assume each qubit and bit is statically registered and hence each :py:class`~pytket.Circuit` has the same number of inputs as outputs.
-The set of data units (qubits and bits) used by the :py:class`~pytket.Circuit` is hence going to be constant, so we can define it up-front when we construct one.
+Given the small scale and lack of dynamic quantum memories for both devices and simulations, we assume each qubit and bit is statically registered and hence each :py:class:`~pytket.Circuit` has the same number of inputs as outputs.
+The set of data units (qubits and bits) used by the :py:class:`~pytket.Circuit` is hence going to be constant, so we can define it up-front when we construct one.
 We can also optionally give it a name for easy identification.

 .. jupyter-execute::